 They are all converted from Airfix Cowboys or Airfix Guards Colour Party upper bodies on Airfix Cowboys legs and are all on Airfix Cowboys horses.

 I also made a detachment of Natal Native Pioneers.
-I had read that it was the intention to put them into red jackets with pillbox sidehats (a bit like Ghurka ones), so I modelled them like this, again, totally historically incorrect.
+These did have uniform, red jackets with pillbox sidehats (a bit like Ghurka ones), so I modelled them like this.
 They are converted Airfix French Foreign Legion and have entrenching tools (small shovels) on their backs.
-Their Royal Engineer officer, reading a map, is however correct (Lieutenant Chard possibly).
+Their Royal Engineer officer is reading a map.

 Finally I made a supply wagon to accompany the column, converted from an Airfix Wagon Train model, with the cover welded back and wire hoops added.
 The oxen are converted from Airfix Farm set cattle (horns added with plastic coated wire).
 The driver on the wagon cracking his bull-whip is converted from an Airfix cowbox, and the small native child walking alongside the leading oxen is from the Airfix Wagon Train set.